Eggs are a cheap but incredibly nutritious food.

-Using higher heat for longer may also increase the amount of oxidized cholesterol they contain.
-This is particularly true of pan frying.
+Using higher heat for longer may also increase the amount of oxidized cholesterol they contain, which is particularly true of pan-frying.

-Bottom Line: To make your eggs as healthy as possible, choose a low-calorie cooking method, combine them with vegetables, fry them in a heat-stable oil and don’t overcook them.
+To make your eggs as healthy as possible, choose a low-calorie cooking method, combine them with vegetables, fry them in a heat-stable oil, and don’t overcook them.

-Overall, shorter and lower-heat cooking methods cause less oxidation of cholesterol and help retain most of the nutrients in the eggs.
+Overall, shorter and lower-heat cooking methods cause less cholesterol oxidation and help retain most of the egg’s nutrients.

 For this reason, poached and boiled (either hard or soft) eggs may be the healthiest to eat.
 These cooking methods also don’t add any unnecessary calories.